 South Carolina has a history of poor implementation for curbside voting across the state, resulting in accessibility issues for voters with disabilities and older voters.
 Under South Carolina law, any voter who, as a result of a disability or being age 65 or older, cannot enter their polling place or is unable to stand in line to vote may vote outside the polling place inside a vehicle in the closest available parking area.
 However, improper signage for curbside voting, along with long wait times, were consistent issues during the state’s 2020 and 2021 elections.

 For example, during the 2021 municipal elections, LDF’s poll monitors observed long wait times, improper signage, and inadequate staffing for voters attempting to utilize curbside voting.
-Poll workers were not properly trained on administering curbside voting and poll managers were not monitoring the curbside parking area in intervals of 15 minutes, as required by South Carolina’s Poll Manager Handbook.
+Poll workers were not properly trained on administering curbside voting and poll managers were not monitoring the curbside parking area in intervals of 15 minutes, as required by South Carolina’s Poll Manager Handbook (most recently updated in September 2022).

 Confusion surrounding curbside voting and insufficient management of the process were also problems in the state’s 2020 election.
 “There is limited knowledge regarding how curbside voting works.
 The signage is here, and, so far, I have been able to direct voters to the curbside.
 One asked me about it, and another I saw was struggling to get out of the car.
 I informed them that curbside voting was an option,” Wes, a volunteer poll monitor in Greenville County, said in an interview published in LDF’s Democracy Defended report.
 “The poll workers are not keeping watch of the curb regularly, so I have been alerting them when cars pull up to the curbside.”